 BA Translation, Zurich University of Applied Sciences (Switzerland)

 Research group links

-My main research interests are sociological and socio-political understandings of multilingualism in education in contexts of linguistic diversity.
-Theoretically, I draw on the mulitlingual turn, multilingual socialisation and social cohesion perspectives to understand how individuals and groups use their languages to build relationships and identities.
+My main research interests are sociological and socio-political understandings of multilingualism in education and beyond.
+Theoretically, I draw on the multilingual turn, multilingual socialisation, social cohesion and language policy perspectives to understand how individuals and groups use their languages to build relationships and identities.

-My research interest was inspired by my own migratory and linguistic biography and expeirences, having studied, worked and lived in the Germ and and French part of Switzerland, Spain, and in the UK.
+My research interests have been inspired by my own migratory and linguistic biography and experiences, having studied, worked and lived in the German and and French part of Switzerland, Spain, and in the UK.

-2017 - Together with Anita Wood, we have designed a survey and self-study unit based on a multilingual socialisation framework M-SOC Self-Study Unit and Survey We invite educators who work with multilingual learners to participate or use the survey for professional development.
+2017 - Together with Anita Wood, we have designed a self-study unit and research survey based on a multilingual socialisation framework (Meier, 2018).
+This is now open for participation.

 2017- Togehter with Simone Smala (University of Queensland) and Helen Lawson (University of Exeter) I devleop a systematic literature review to theorise in what way multilingualism can be associated with social cohesion or social division.
 (Publication in progress)

 2016- Together with Emese Hall (University of Exeter) and a group of postgraduate researchers (University of Exeter), we have developed and trialled collaborative drawing for literacy engagement and identity affirmation in multilingual settings and developed some guidance for practice and research.
 (Publication in progress)

 2017-2018 I conducted a theoretical review of publications related to monolingual norms and alternative multilingual approaches to understanding learning, to establish a framework to help reflect and develop multilingual socialisation approaches. (see Meier, 2018).